collabnix/dockerlabs/advanced/monitoring/dry-tool/README.md

+---
+layout: default
+title: Manage and Monitor Your Docker Containers with Dry Tool in 5 Min
+description: collabnix | DockerLab | Docker - Advanced Track
+---

 #  Manage and Monitor Your Docker Containers with Dry Tool in 5 Min

 If you are looking out for a tool which can manage Docker & Docker Swarm, you really need to try out "Dry" tool.
 With close to 1500 stars in short span of time, this tool is a terminal application to manage both Docker Host & Docker Swarm Mode.It shows information about Containers, Images and Networks, and, if running a Swarm cluster, it shows information about Nodes, Service, Stacks and the rest of Swarm constructs.
 It can be used with both local or remote Docker daemons.